markdwags/Razor/README.md

 * When you launch ClassicUO, Razor will load up during the startup process.

+## Help

-If you need more help with using Razor, [please go here](http://uor-razor.com/help) and review the documentation.
+If you need more help with using Razor, [please go here](http://uor-razor.com/help) and review the documentation or use the link above to join Discord.

 ## Contributing